leandroohf/leandroohf.github.io/projects.md

 Voice similarity search engine (text-independent) robust to noise, music, reverberation and language.
-This project was based on academic papers an reached state of the art in speaker.
+This project was based on academic papers an reached state of the art (**SOTA**) in speaker recognition.
 The engine is DNN model and also utilizes Embeddings developed in kaldi and python scikit-learning.

 # Speaker recognition